tribalthirst/tribalthirst/src/ux/content/pages/manual.md

 * Others on my team are involved
 * Same day or next day meetings are scheduled.
 Have the courtesy to plan ahead.

-I try to make sure my calendar is published and availble with the meeting details.
+I try to make sure my calendar is published and available with the meeting details.
 I ask people when scheduling to evaluate trying to schedule over the top of my other meetings.

 I have morning routines, evening routines, and schedule focused time for me to do deep work.